 - An activity book and colouring pencils with fun ways to enjoy reading, writing and counting together

 - A magnetic whiteboard and a set of magnetic numbers and a pen

 How to get the Bookbug Primary 1 Family Bags for your pupils

-The bags should be delivered to your school around the middle of October to the middle of November.
-Each local authority has a named contact responsible for gifting the bags to schools.
+The bags should be delivered to your school from around the middle of October to the start of November.
+Each local authority has a named contact responsible for delivering the bags to schools.
 If you need more bags or have not received your delivery by 5 November please get in touch with your local contact.

 The P1 bag can be a great way to build relationships between librarians, teachers, parents and children.
 For instance, schools can visit their local library and hold a gifting event there, inviting parents along to discover the three books with their children.
 Read this fantastic case study for a great example of schools, libraries and parents coming together.
 There’s also a special library game in the Activity Booklet to encourage P1 children and their families or schools to visit their local library.

-This year we are offering seven local authorities free CLPL sessions for P1 teachers, school literacy co-ordinators, and library staff to support the gifting of the Bookbug Primary 1 Family Bag in the following locations during September and October 2018:
+We are holding six free CLPL sessions for P1 teachers, school literacy co-ordinators, and library staff to support the gifting of the Bookbug Primary 1 Family Bag in the following locations during September and October 2018: